pyeventsourcing/eventsourcing/docs/topics/user_guide/aggregates_in_ddd.rst

 .. pull-quote::

-    An aggregate is a cluster of associated objects that we treat as a unit for the purpose of data changes.
-Each aggregate has a root and a boundary.
+    *An aggregate is a cluster of associated objects that we treat as a unit for the purpose of data changes.
+Each aggregate has a root and a boundary.*

 Therefore,

-    Cluster the entities and value objects into aggregates and define boundaries around each.
+    **Cluster the entities and value objects into aggregates and define boundaries around each.
 Choose one entity to be the root of each aggregate, and control all access to the objects inside the boundary through the root.
-Allow external objects to hold references to the root only.
+Allow external objects to hold references to the root only.**

-Hence to make an event sourced aggregate, we must have a set of events and a mutator function that pertains to a cluster of objects within the aggregate boundary.
+From this, it seems to make an event sourced aggregate, we must have a set of events and a mutator function that pertain to a cluster of objects within a boundary.
 We must have an entity that can function as the root of the aggregate, with identity distinguishable across the application, and with methods that exclusively operate on the objects of the aggregate.

+Since one command may result in several events, rather than publishing events individually during the execution of a command, the operations of the aggregate can instead append events to an internal list of pending events.
+A ``save()`` method can then publish all pending events as a single list.

+The library supportsappending a list of events to the event store in a single atomic transaction, so that if some of the events resulting from executing a command cannot be stored then none of them will be stored.

+Let's define an aggregate using events from the library.

-The example below demonstrates a stand-alone domain model aggregate, with domain events that pertain to the objects of the aggregate, a mutator function that can mutate the objects of the aggregate, an aggregate root entity with methods that operate on all the objects of the aggregate, and a factory method the creates new aggregates.
+The example below aggregate, with domain events that pertain to the objects of the aggregate, a mutator function that can mutate the objects of the aggregate, an aggregate root entity with methods that operate on all the objects of the aggregate, and a factory method the creates new aggregates.

-Rather than publishing events immediately and individually during the execution of a command, the operations of the aggregate root class below append events to an internal list of pending events.
-Its ``save()`` method can then publish all pending events as a single list.
-The library supports appending a list of events to the event store in a single atomic transaction, so that if some of the events resulting from executing a command cannot be stored then none of them will be stored.

 .. code:: python

+    from eventsourcing.domain.model.events import Created, Discarded, TimestampedVersionedEntityEvent
     from eventsourcing.infrastructure.eventstore import EventStore
     from eventsourcing.infrastructure.sqlalchemy.activerecords import SQLAlchemyActiveRecordStrategy
     from eventsourcing.example.domainmodel import Example

-    class AggregateEvent(object):
+    class AggregateRoot(object):
         """
-        Layer supertype.
-        """
-        def __init__(self, aggregate_id, aggregate_version, timestamp=None, **kwargs):
-            self.aggregate_id = aggregate_id
-            self.aggregate_version = aggregate_version
-            self.timestamp = timestamp or time.time()
-            self.__dict__.update(kwargs)

-    class AggregateCreated(AggregateEvent):
-        """
-        Published when an aggregate is created.
-        """
-        def __init__(self, aggregate_version=0, **kwargs):
-            super(AggregateCreated, self).__init__(aggregate_version=aggregate_version, **kwargs)

-    class ExampleCreated(AggregateEvent):
-        """
-        Published when an entity is created.
-        """
-        def __init__(self, originator_id, **kwargs):
-            super(ExampleCreated, self).__init__(originator_id=originator_id, **kwargs)

-    class AggregateDiscarded(AggregateEvent):
-        """
-        Published when an aggregate is discarded.
-        """
-        def __init__(self, **kwargs):
-            super(AggregateDiscarded, self).__init__(**kwargs)

-    class AggregateRoot():
-        """
         Example root entity of aggregate.
         """
-        def __init__(self, aggregate_id, aggregate_version=0, timestamp=None):
+        def __init__(self, originator_id, originator_version=0, timestamp=None):
-            self._id = aggregate_id
+            self._id = originator_id
-            self._version = aggregate_version
+            self._version = originator_version
             self._is_discarded = False
             self._created_on = timestamp
             self._last_modified_on = timestamp